Lorreta-Anyika/Data-pipeline-log-checks/README.md

 # Data Pipeline Health Monitoring System
-### This is an assignment given by Ability and Mr. Mayowa Akindele for the python series of our DE journey.
-It is meant to test my use of condtional statements and logical thinking.
+_This is is meant to test my use of conditional statements and logical thinking_

 ## Backgroud to the Challenge